 Aside from the vast expansion of cloud usage, the next few years will see organizations take a nuanced, strategic approach to cloud services as they select the best balance of public, private, hybrid and multi-cloud infrastructure, find optimal cloud products and providers for their needs, and hedge lock-in and loss-of-service risk via a heterogeneous cloud environment.
 Other considerations for the cloud-centric enterprise include the following:

 - choosing between SaaS and installed applications, and packaged software versus custom applications built from a mix of IaaS, PaaS and on-premises resources;

 - maintaining uptime and availability for services delivered through the cloud through redundancy and multi-cloud adoption;

 - how to bolster the security of distributed cloud environments, including the role of layered defenses and zero-trust architectures; and

-- the need for sophisticated cost management and optimization software to tame complex cloud pricing models and service plans, reduce spending on unused capacity, and determine the best mix of cloud and private services.
+- the need for sophisticated cost management and optimization tools and practices -- such as FinOps practices -- to tame complex cloud pricing models and service plans, reduce spending on unused capacity, and determine the best mix of cloud and private services.

 As business and technology leaders consider cloud adoption, they should also weigh the future effects of technology, legislation and social and political pressures on the cloud and its ongoing evolution.
 As these forces shape the cloud, they'll affect cloud adoption, as in the following examples: